huggingface/transformers/docs/source/add_new_model.rst

 -  What type of tokenizer is used?
 A sentencepiece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

-After you feel like you have gotten a good overview of the architecture of the model, you might want to write the Hugging Face team for any questions you might have.
+After you feel like you have gotten a good overview of the architecture of the model, you might want to write to the Hugging Face team with any questions you might have.
 This might include questions regarding the model’s architecture, its attention layer, etc. We will be more than happy to help you.

 Next prepare your environment